top of page

 2. Kirchhoff’s Voltage Law

 Kirchhoff’s Current Law states: “The algebraic sum of currents in a network of conductors meeting at a point is zero.”
-In other words, the current entering equals the current exiting for any junction or node.
+In other words, the current entering any junction (node) equals the current leaving that junction.

 Kirchhoff’s Voltage Law states: The directed sum of the potential differences (voltages) around any closed loop is zero.
-In other words, if we trace the path of electricity from its start back to its origin, the total voltage in a closed circuit is equal to zero.
+In other words, if we trace the path of electricity around a closed circuit, the sum of all voltage rises and drops is zero.
+Voltage sources add energy to the circuit; loads such as resistors remove (drop) that energy.

 We know that the current entering any junction, or node, is equal to the current leaving that junction.
 Series circuits only have one path for current to flow, meaning that for any given point in a circuit, the current in equals the current out.
-In a series circuit, the current is the same at all parts of the circuit.
+In a series circuit, the current is the same at all points in the circuit.

 In the example to the right, the current flowing through each voltage source and each resistor is the same and is also equal to the total current for the circuit.